 Figure 14.
-Power extraction of baseline sinusoidal thrust case (S = 6D, $z_0 = 10^{-1}$ m). a) Relative gain in mean wind-farm power extraction over reference case as a function of sine amplitude A and frequency St. b) Row-averaged mean power extraction for the best sinusoidal case, the optimal control case C3t5 from MM17, and the reference case, normalized by first-row reference power.
+Power extraction of baseline sinusoidal thrust case (S = 6D, $z_0 = 10^{-1}$ m). (a) Relative gain in mean wind-farm power extraction over reference case as a function of sine amplitude A and frequency St. (b) Row-averaged mean power extraction for the best sinusoidal case, the optimal control case C3t5 from MM17, and the reference case normalized by first-row reference power.

-- Figure 15 illustrates instantaneous vorticity and axial velocities for a set of wind turbines of the aforementioned reference case (a), the best sinusoidal case with (St, A) = (St\, A\) = (0.25, 1.5) (b), and a sinusoidal case which does not lead to increased power extraction with (St, A) = (0.6, 2) (c).
-The figure illustrates that sinusoidal variations in the first-row thrust coefficient indeed cause periodic shedding of vortex rings.
-Figure 15b shows that, at the optimal frequency, this leads to increased wake mixing, providing the second-row turbine with a higher incoming velocity.
-In contrast, Fig. 15c shows that, even though higher frequency thrust oscillations also result in periodic shedding of vortex rings, this does not automatically lead to more favorable flow conditions for downstream turbines.
-Therefore, it can be concluded that a correct timing and spacing of - vortex rings is essential for increased wake mixing.
+$(St^, A^) = (0.25, 1.5)$ (b), and a sinusoidal case that does not lead to increased power extraction with (St, A) = (0.6, 2)(c).
+The figure illustrates the fact that sinusoidal variations in the first-row thrust coefficient indeed cause the periodic shedding of vortex rings.
+Figure 15b shows that at the optimal frequency this leads to increased wake mixing, providing the second-row turbine with a higher incoming velocity.
+In contrast, Fig. 15c shows that even though higher-frequency thrust oscillations also result in the periodic shedding of vortex rings, this does not automatically lead to more favorable flow conditions for downstream turbines.
+Therefore, it can be concluded that the correct timing and spacing of vortex rings is essential for increased wake mixing.

-In order to assess whether the same strategy can be used in the downstream turbines as well, Fig. 16 illustrates the results from an identical parameter sweep as discussed above, except that here the second turbine row is controlled using a sinusoidal

-15 thrust coefficient.
-Figure 16a indicates that sinusoidal actuation of the second row invariably leads to losses in wind-farm power.
-Figure 16b shows that, for the optimal combination of parameters of (St, A) = (0.25, 1.5) as reported for first-row actuation above, the minor power increase in the third row does not compensate for additional losses in the second and fourth row.
-This shows that the proposed simple control strategy does not work when applied to waked turbines, and that more elaborate control strategies are required to harness the gains achieved by the optimal control simulation in the downstream regions of the farm.
+In order to assess whether the same strategy can be used in the downstream turbines as well, Fig. 16 illustrates the results from an identical parameter sweep as discussed above, except that here the second turbine row is controlled using a sinusoidal thrust coefficient.
+Figure 16a indicates that the sinusoidal actuation of the second row invariably leads to losses in wind-farm power.
+Figure 16b shows that, for the optimal combination of parameters of (St, A) = (0.25, 1.5)as reported for first-row actuation above, the minor power increase in the third row does not compensate for additional losses in the second and fourth row.
+This shows that the proposed simple control strategy does not work when applied to waked turbines and that more elaborate control strategies are required to harness the gains achieved by the optimal control simulation in the downstream regions of the farm.